KeithEvansK/Search-Engine/README.md

 Run a check to see if anything is returned then a loop to run through all the returned values.

-I also set each found result to a varable here so I can use them within the display portion.
+I also set each found result to a variable here so I can use them within the display portion.

 ![image](https://github.com/KeithEvansK/Search-Engine/assets/99915276/c577f376-1ae0-4f87-8607-8949fb579657)